-Where the employment contact or performance of it is illegal, this may sometimes give the employer a defence to an Equality Act claim.
+Where the employment contract or performance of it is illegal, this can sometimes give the employer a defence to an Equality Act claim.

 However, illegality is more likely to defeat an unfair dismissal claim, for example, than an Equality Act claim.

 Hounga v Allen, (link to bailii.org), Supreme Court, July 2014